SimpleBlockchain/simpleblockchain/README.md

     |     DATA      |     |     DATA      +     +     DATA      +
     +---------------+     +---------------+     +---------------+

-(The addresses are written in hexadecimal to be reminiscent of addresses in RAM.
-In an instantiated linked list, the addresses are usually physical.
-In our case they are merely logical.)
+The addresses are written in hexadecimal to be reminiscent of addresses in RAM.
+In an instantiated linked list, the addresses are usually physical--they point to a particular memory location.
+In our case they are merely logical.
+Look at a link and read the parent address.
+Then find the node that has that address.

-And here is some Python code to simulate this simple linked list
+Here is some Python code to simulate this simple linked list situation, with some financial transactions as the data payload:
-situation:

 ```python
 import random